 Established in 1941

 Piedmont Pines wins praise from many civic leaders as being one of Oakland's most organized and productive voluntary neighborhood associations.

 When we speak, we're listened to.
 Decision makers know our residents care and stay engaged.
-We pitch in on beautification projects, keep one another informed to protect against crime, attend emergency preparedness training and drills, and the list goes on.
+We pitch in on beautification projects, keep one another informed, protect against crime, attend emergency preparedness training and drills, and the list goes on.